CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

   where :math:`n_σ` is the confidence interval for regarding islands of emission as real.
 This is usually set to :math:`n_\sigma = 5`.
 If at any during a CLEAN-cycle this limit is reached, the current cycle is finished and the self-calibration stops.

   In order to guarantee a smooth convergence of the self-calibration skymodel the two additional thresholds :math:`T_{dr}` and Tn set limits for the maximum dynamic range achievable in an image without reconstruction and the adaptation to image artefacts, respectively.
-The dynamic range threshold within a cycle is defined by the number of the current major cycle m, the initial dynamic range DRi and a factor defining how fast the threshold should increase DR0 such as
+The dynamic range threshold within a cycle is defined by the number of the current major cycle m, the initial dynamic range :math:`DR_i` and a factor defining how fast the threshold should increase :math:`DR_0` such as

   .. math:: T_{dr} = I_{max}  /  (DR_i  * DR_0^m)

   where :math:`I_{max}` is the maximum pixel value in the residual image of the previous cycle.
-The parameter DRi is dependent on the level of the first major sidelobe in the dirty beam.
+The parameter :math:`DR_i` is dependent on the level of the first major sidelobe in the dirty beam.
 The ratio between the maximum and this value gives the maximum dynamic range by which an image can be cleaned before another cycle of image reconstruction needs to be performed.

   The adaption of the threshold for stopping each individual run of the CLEAN algorithm Tn  is given by